ura0aka/dna-cli/README.md

 A DNA sequence toolkit written in python.

-This is a set of functions that were originally written to solve ROSALIND coding problems.
-This is still far from complete as I have to implement a GUI and overall implement it into the terminal. *I am however, too lazy for that right now.
+This is a set of functions that were originally written to solve ROSALIND coding problems with the help of CodeRebel.

+This is still far from complete as I have to implement a GUI and overall implement it into the terminal.
+*I am however- too lazy
+for that right now.
 Oops.*